fromxt/fromxt.github.io/content/post/http-https-proxy.md

 ---
-title: "How does HTTP&HTTPS Proxy work "
+title: "How does HTTP and HTTPS Proxies Work "
 date: 2020-08-18T13:34:29+08:00
 categories:
   - "computer"